arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 The Arduino Due can be powered through multiple interfaces:

 - USB Type-B port (Native port and Programming port)
-- The Due can also be powered using an external voltage source connected to the VIN pin, which has a recommended voltage range of 7 to 12 volts.
+- The Due can also be powered using an external voltage source connected to the VIN pin, which has a recommended voltage range of 7 to 12 V.
-- The Power Jack: Alternatively, the Due can be powered using a DC power supply connected to the power jack, which accepts a voltage range of 7 to 12 volts.
+- The Power Jack: alternatively, the Due can be powered using a DC power supply connected to the power jack, which accepts a voltage range of 7 to 12 V.

-**It is essential to note that the Arduino Due operates at 3.3V, so any external power sources must be regulated to this voltage level.
+**It is essential to note that the Arduino Due operates at 3.3 V, so any external power sources must be regulated to this voltage level.
 Additionally, the power supply should be able to provide sufficient current for the board's operation and any connected peripherals.**

 </div>